July 2013 Newsletter

 Old Maids Cottage in Lee Bay.
 View More...

-This luxury holiday cottage sleeps six minutes from the beach and is an excellent family-friendly pub.
+This luxury holiday cottage sleeps six minutes from the beach and has an excellent family-friendly pub within a 2-minute walk.

 Seacombe Sands, South Devon